refractionPOINT/lce_doc/docs/replay.md

     name: dilbert-is-here
 ```

+Instead of specifying the `--entire-org` or `--sid` flags, you may use events from
+a local file via the `--events` flag.

 We invite you to look at the command line usage itself as the tool evolves.

 ### REST API